dativebase/senex/README.rst

 Requirements
 --------------------------------------------------------------------------------

 Right now Senex will only work with Ubuntu servers.
-Versions 10.04 and 14.04 are being targeted.
+Ubuntu 14.04 is the primary target, though Senex may also work with Ubuntu 10.04.

 The following must be installed in order for Senex to work.
 It can install the rest of its requirements and the rest of the OLD's requirements on its own.

 - Python 2.7
 - MySQL server
-- Apache 2
+- Apache 2 or Nginx
 - git

 The MySQL user specified via Senex's interface must exist and must have been